The ABC of Spirits by Alexandre Vingtier: C for Calvados

 C for Calvados

 Like any good self-respecting Norman, my family counted its Calvados producers three generations back.
-At that time, all orchard owners transformed their apples and pears into cider and/or perry and reserved a portion for distillation.
-A fraction was then bottled directly, without dilution, the right very fruity drop ideal for the Norman hole, while the rest was stored in larger or smaller barrels for several years or even decades for some.
+At that time, all orchard owners transformed their apples and pears into cider and/or perry.
+They reserved a portion for distillation.
+Bottling a fraction directly without dilution.
+The right very fruity drop ideal for the Norman hole, while the rest was stored in larger or smaller barrels for several years or even decades for some.

 Even if a good part of the traditional orchards has disappeared, this practice still exists, fortunately.
 Many private individuals or farms still produce their cider eaux-de-vie thanks to around thirty professional itinerant distillers travelling throughout the region, well beyond the limits of the AOC area.
 The basis of the Calvados culture is still alive.
 Beyond the production for family consumption, there are about four hundred AOC producers, a few dozen of which are real distillery farms with their own stills, ironing or column stills, and a few large operators producing several hundred thousand litres or more.